STRd6/tempest/README.md

 	npm install
 	script/demo

-Open index.html in the gh-pages directory in your browser.
+in the directory gh-pages run

+	nserver

+go to localhost:8000 in your browser